ChristianIshimwe7/Ishimwe-HealthConnect/README.md

 Contact and Collaboration
 Users can connect with the Ishimwe HealthConnect team via the Contact Us feature, sharing queries or feedback through a simple form that captures their name, phone number, email, and message.

+Ishimwe_HealthConnect can be used by different people :

+For Patients:
+1. Create an Account:

+2. Sign up with your personal details, such as name, age, and contact information.

+3. Log in to access the platform.

+4. Book Appointments:

+5. Use the scheduling feature to book consultations with healthcare providers.

+6. Select the type of service (e.g., general medicine, obstetrics).

+7. Access Medical Records:

+7.1.
+View your medical history, prescriptions, and test results securely.

+7.2.
+Receive Health Recommendations:

+8. Get personalized health advice based on your medical data.

+For Healthcare Providers:
+Manage Patient Data:

+1. Access patient records and update them after consultations.

+2. Use the platform to prescribe medications or recommend treatments.

+3. Schedule Appointments:

+   View and manage your daily schedule of patient visits.

+4. Monitor Patient Progress:

+  Track patient health metrics and follow up on treatments.

+For Administrators:
+1. Oversee Operations:

+2. Manage hospital or clinic workflows, including staff schedules and resource allocation.

+3. Analyze Data:

+4. Use analytics tools to gain insights into patient demographics and healthcare outcomes.

+5. Ensure Compliance:

+Maintain data security and adhere to healthcare regulations.